elkhanzada/movie-recommendation-app/README.md

 genre information and a button that will take you to its IMDB profile.

 # Overview of the website
+User based recommendation will print 10 movies based on the information provided by user

+Title based recommendation will print specified number of movies that similar to the movie in title

 # Algorithm
 The implementation of our algorithm is located in [Utils.java](src/main/java/com/utils/Utils.java)